 One barrier to identifying our strengths is overestimating our imperfections and underestimating our gifts.
-Here is an important point to keep in mind: People who win do not necessarily have more strengths than others.
+Remember: People who win do not necessarily have more strengths than others.
 Instead, they have learned to utilize their talents, skills, and knowledge consistently.

-By obsessing over our shortcomings and overlooking our strengths, we are playing to lose instead of playing to win.
-When we dwell on our blemishes, we have the tendency to avoid risk.
-Consequently, motivation suffers, and our mindset is pessimistic.
-These are characteristics of someone who plays to lose.
+By obsessing over our shortcomings and overlooking our strengths, our motivation suffers, and our mindset is pessimistic.
+These are characteristics of someone who avoids risk and plays not to lose.